 The Environment: Materials

 There are countless toys and materials available for preschool classrooms.
-It can be difficult to decide what to include in your space.
-This lesson will help you ensure a variety of developmentally appropriate materials are available.
-You will read about how to choose materials based on cultural relevance, children’s interests, variety and learning goals.
+While it can be difficult to decide what to include in your space, this lesson will help you ensure that a variety of developmentally appropriate materials are available.
+You will read about how to choose materials based on cultural relevance, children’s interests, and learning goals.

 The Environment: Schedules and Routines